manchhui/Udacity-DENG-Capstone/README.md

 <br/>

 ## 2. Files in the repository
-There are two source datasets, one called "song" and another "log" and these are located on the AWS S3 bucket as detailed in the introduction above.
-The following subsections contain brief descriptions of the rest of the files in this repository:
+There are three source datasets, one called "users", another called "books" and another "ratings" and these are located on the AWS S3 bucket as detailed in the introduction above.
+Within the root of this repository is a few .jpegs which are used in this README plus "Capstone Project.ipynb" which forms part of the submission to explain the through processes that have gone into this project.

+Finally the following subsections contain brief descriptions of the rest of the files in this repository:

 ### 2.1 Files within "/dags" folder:
 #### 2.1.1 create_capstone.py